Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Go to slide 10, once the demonstrations are done and the students have their answers, pair up students to do an Inverted Pyramid.
+Go to slide 10.
+Once the demonstrations are finished and the students have their answers, pair up students to do an Inverted Pyramid.
 Have the pairs share their answers with each other and explain what they wrote.
 Then, have pairs share out their reasoning with the whole class.

 Have students turn in their answers so you can read what every student wrote whether they shared out loud or not.